 3 – Hedgewars:

-This turn-based title is fitted with different delicious ingredients such as action, artillery and even comedy.
+Hedgewars is a turn-based game that is fitted with different delicious ingredients such as action, artillery and even comedy.
 Here you’ll be able to espy the brave antics of tiny pink hedgehogs.
 Up to 8 players can get together and enjoy heated battles that take place across hilly regions.
 There’s both local as well as network multiplayer options to choose from, complete with optional AI opponents.

 Some of its other interesting features include 47 devastating weapons, 18 different modifiers and more than 22 environments.
 And as far as customization is concerned, you’ll be able to take advantage of more than 120 costumes, 12 forts, 30 graves and 100s of flags.